ABHIK19982/EssentialAlgo/README.md

 # EssentialAlgo
 This one contains the implementation of all the essential algorithms.
-Feel free to update or append this repository
+Feel free to modify or append this repository